Mitral Valve Prolapse

 MVP usually does not need to be treated because it is rarely a serious condition,

 and it doesn't damage the heart.
-However, regular checkups with a doctor are advised.
+But regular checkups with a healthcare provider are

 What causes MVP?